 In order to enhance emergency preparedness and prevention efforts, Penn State has established a Behavioral Threat Management Team (BTMT).
 The objective of the BTMT is to systematically identify, evaluate, and manage potentially threatening situations, including persons of concern, at the University.
 The multidisciplinary team is composed of people from across the University.

-In addition to the BTMT at the University Park campus, each Commonwealth campus also has a team, responsible for managing concerning situations on their respective campuses.
-While the Commonwealth campus BTMTs may consult with the University Park team at any time, more serious and complex cases are managed in consultation with the University Park BTMT.
+In addition to the BTMT at the University Park campus, each Commonwealth campus also has a team responsible for managing concerning situations on their respective campus.
 If you would like further information about the BTMT, please visit the Behavioral Threat Management website at http://btmt.psu.edu.